Alex-CodeLab/webcnc/readme.md

 If using Pycharm IDE (or similar), use the build-in server to open index.html.
 Or, for auto-reload during development, use `httpwatcher`

-(disable CORS if you want to update settings.
+(Note: Disable CORS if you want to update the settings (there are browswer plugins for this).
 This won't be required once it runs on the ESP32).

+#### embedded index.html
+The file `index.html.gz` can be generated:

+    python make_index.py

+For safety, First download/backup your current `index.html.gz` from the ESP, and make sure you know how to write it back (using [Fluidterm](https://github.com/bdring/FluidNC/tree/main/fluidterm) )

+Then upload your new `index.html.gz`.

 #### Contribute
+This is an Opensource project - all contributions appreciated!

     - Fork it (https://github.com/yourname/yourproject/fork)
     - Create your feature branch (git checkout -b feature/fooBar)
     - Commit your changes (git commit -am 'Add some fooBar')